MSA-004K Nemo III

 Design

-The Nemo III had an upgraded reactor, providing greater power output.
-It used the same sets of thrusters as the Nemo II, generating combined propulsion output of 68,600 kg total compared to the 91,600 kg of the Nemo.
-Despite that, it had greater mobility due the more advanced verniers and apogee motors.
+The Nemo III had an ultracompact Minovsky fusion reactor that generated an output of 1,620 kW.
+It used the same sets of thrusters as the Nemo II, generating combined propulsion output of 68,600 kg.
+Despite having lower thrust than its predecessor, it achieved greater mobility through more advanced verniers and apogee motors.

-The Nemo III was equipped with a standard panoramic cockpit with linear seat in its torso.
+The Nemo III had a standard panoramic cockpit with linear seat in its torso.

 Armaments

-The MSA-004K Nemo III’s standard weapons was a beam sabre for melee combat and a beam cannon for ranged attack.
+The Nemo III’s standard weapons were a beam cannon and vulcan guns for ranged attacks, and a beam saber for melee combat.
 It could optionally equip a beam rifle.

 60 mm vulcan guns

-A pair of fire-linked 60 mm gatling vulcan guns were mounted on either sides of the Nemo III’s head.
-The guns were similar to the ones introduced in the RX-78-2 Gundam.
+A pair of fire-linked 60 mm vulcan guns were mounted on either sides of the Nemo III’s head.
+Later variants in the UC 0090s had four vulcan guns installed.

 Beam rifle